Cycle classes on the moduli of K3 surfaces in positive characteristic

-We let $N$ be the lattice $E_{10}(-1)=\HH\perp E_8(-1)$ and we fix a chamber (inside of the positive cone) with respect to the roots of $N$ (see \cite[II:\S5]{cossec89::enriq+i} for a discussion of chambers in $E_{10}(-1)$).
-Let $\sM^E$ be the moduli stack of marked Enriques surfaces where a marking is an isometry between the standard Enriques lattice $N_{10}=\HH\perp E_8(-1)$ and the Néron-Severi group taking the fixed chamber into the ample cone of the Néron-Severi group.
-We can then construct $\sM^{E,d}\to \sM^{E}$, the moduli stack of canonical double covers of marked Enriques surfaces (i.e., while $\sM^E(S)$, for a scheme $S$, is the groupoid of families of marked Enriques surfaces over $S$, $\sM^{E,d}(S)$ is the groupoid of families of marked Enriques surfaces together with an unramified double cover of the Enriques surface which is fibrewise non-trivial). \begin{remark} Note that $\sM^{E,d}\to \sM^{E}$ is not an isomorphism but rather a (non-trivial) $\Z/2$-gerbe.
+Since the first version of this paper was written two alternative proofs of Proposition \ref{sigma0neq10} have appeared, namely in the paper by Kondo and Shimada \cite{KS} and also in Liedtke's paper \cite{L13}. \end{remark} \end{subsection} \begin{subsection}{The canonical double cover of an Enriques surface} We let $N$ be the lattice $E_{10}(-1)=\HH\perp E_8(-1)$ and we fix a chamber (inside of the positive cone) with respect to the roots of $N$ (see \cite[II:\S5]{cossec89::enriq+i} for a discussion of chambers in $E_{10}(-1)$).
+Let $\sM^E$ be the moduli stack of marked Enriques surfaces where a marking is an isometry between the standard Enriques lattice $N_{10}=\HH\perp E_8(-1)$ and the N\'eron-Severi group taking the fixed chamber into the ample cone of the N\'eron-Severi group.
+We can then construct $\sM^{E,d}\to \sM^{E}$, the moduli stack of canonical double covers of marked Enriques surfaces (i.e., while $\sM^E(S)$, for a scheme $S$, is the groupoid of families of marked Enriques surfaces over $S$, $\sM^{E,d}(S)$ is the groupoid of families of marked Enriques surfaces together with an unramified double cover of the Enriques surface which is fibrewise non-trivial). \begin{remark} Note that $\sM^{E,d}\to \sM^{E}$ is not an isomorphism but rather a (non-trivial) $\ZZ/2$-gerbe.
 The non-triviality is reflected in the fact that given a family $X\to S$ of Enriques surfaces a canonical double cover is a double cover $X'\to X$ which is non-trivial over every geometric fibre over $S$.
-There is an obstruction in $H^2(S,\Z/2)$ which in general is non-zero to the existence of such a cover, making ``canonical double cover'' something of a misnomer. \end{remark} Pulling back the Néron-Severi group along the universal double cover $\sX'\to\sX$ over $\sM^{E,d}$ we get a marking by $N(2)$ of the family $\sX'\to\sM^{E,d}$ of K3-surfaces. \begin{proposition} $\sM^{E,d}$ is of twisted even type of rank $12$ so that Theorem \ref{Twisted classes} applies with $m=6$.
+There is an obstruction in $H^2(S,\ZZ/2)$ which in general is non-zero to the existence of such a cover, making ``canonical double cover'' something of a misnomer. \end{remark} Pulling back the N\'eron-Severi group along the universal double cover ${\mathcal X}'\to {\mathcal X}$ over $\sM^{E,d}$ we get a marking by $N(2)$ of the family ${\mathcal X}'\to \sM^{E,d}$ of K3 surfaces. \begin{proposition} $\sM^{E,d}$ is of twisted even type of rank $12$ so that Theorem \ref{Twisted classes} applies with $m=6$.
 In particular $\sigma_0=6$ is not possible. \begin{proof} Again we start by verifying that $\sM^{E,d}$ fulfils the versality condition.
-We use the fact that $\sM^{E,d}$ also can be described as the stack of K3-surfaces together with $\iota$, a fixed point free involution.
+We use the fact that $\sM^{E,d}$ also can be described as the stack of K3 surfaces together with $\iota$, a fixed point free involution.
 Its tangent space is then the space of linear maps $H^0(X,\Omega^1_X)\to H^1(X,\Omega_X)$ commuting with the involution.
-Now, $\iota$ acts by $-1$ on $H^0(X,\Omega^1_X)$ and by $+1$ on $N(2)\Tensor\k$ and $-1$ on $P$ under the decomposition $H^1(X,\Omega_X)=N(2)\Tensor\k\perp P$ which gives what we want.
+Now, $\iota$ acts by $-1$ on $H^0(X,\Omega^1_X)$ and by $+1$ on $N(2)\Tensor{\bf k}$ and $-1$ on $P$ under the decomposition $H^1(X,\Omega_X)=N(2)\Tensor{\bf k}\perp P$ which gives what we want.